Airstrikes, shelling as Turkey advances against Kurds in Syria | DW | 10.10.2019

 Kurdish-led authorities said Turkey shelled part of a prison in Syria's Qamishli, where a large number of Islamic State militants were held.

-In a tweet on Thursday morning the Turkish Ministry of National Defence stated it was targetting shelters, positions, weapons, tools and equipment in addition to what it called "PKK / PYD-YPG and DAESH terrorist."
+In a tweet on Thursday, the Turkish Defence Ministry stated it was targetting shelters, positions, weapons, tools and equipment in addition to what it called "PKK / PYD-YPG and DAESH terrorists," referring to groups of Kurdish fighters and Islamic State militants.

 "Our heroic commandos taking part in Operation Peace Spring are continuing to advance east of the Euphrates," the Defense Ministry wrote on Twitter.
 "The designated targets were seized," it said in a later statement.

-The Turkish MoD also released footage of Turkish forces advancing through the night and firing.
+The Turkish Defense Ministry also released footage of its forces advancing through the night and firing on unseen enemies.

+Civilians are fleeing the northeastern town of Ras al-Ain in the Hasakeh province along the Syrian-Turkish border.

-On Wednesday, Turkey previously bombarded targets in Kurdish-controlled areas to prepare for a Turkish ground offensive.
+On Wednesday, Turkey bombarded targets in Kurdish-controlled areas to prepare for a Turkish ground offensive.

 According to reports, Turkish forces attempted a ground assault on the border town of Tal Abyad on Wednesday but the SDF stated they defended successfully against the attack.